vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 13. Add almost a half million; more than half million born; less than half million died
 14. Answers should round to the table val- ues
-16. Only one country in the table creates more total demand, and only two have higher per- citizen contributions
+16. Only one country in the table creates more total demand, and only two have higher percitizen contributions
 17. Correct results are in the table
 19. See Figure 3.15
 20. This is why Africa gets attention, while North America is perhaps a greater concern.